Stephen-L-HDR-UK/gateway-2-integrations-testing/docs/creating-a-dataset.md

 }
 ```

-You need to set these in the headers that you make your requests with.
-To find the values of these identifiers, navigate (on the gateway) to your integrations API management page (Mange API), click on your App, make sure it is enabled, click on the tab for 'Authentication' to find these values.
+You must set these in the request headers.
+To find the values of these identifiers, navigate (on the Gateway) to `Integrations > API Management page > Manage API`, select your App, make sure it is set to 'Enabled' on the 'App Info' tab, and then click on the 'Authentication' tab to find the Client ID and App ID.

-#### Invalid App credientials
+#### Invalid App credentials

-You've copied your App ID or Client ID wrong when you've added them to the headers
+App ID and Client ID have been supplied, but don't match an existing integration.
+Please check you have copied the credentials correctly.

 ```json
 {